carbon-language/carbon-lang/docs/design/README.md

 ### Files, libraries, packages

 -   **Files** are grouped into libraries, which are in turn grouped into packages.
+There are two kinds of files:
+    -   API files describe the interface of a library.
+    -   Implementation files implement part of the interface of a library.
 -   **Libraries** are the granularity of code reuse through imports.
 -   **Packages** are the unit of distribution.

-Each library must have exactly one `api` file.
+Each library must have exactly one API file.
 This file includes declarations for all public names of the library.
-Definitions for those declarations must be in some file in the library, either the `api` file or an `impl` file.
+Definitions for those declarations must be in some file in the library, either the API file or an implementation file.

 Every package has its own namespace.
 This means libraries within a package need to coordinate to avoid name conflicts, but not across packages.